 Academic and Boarding Scholarships

 Academic and Boarding Scholarship tests are conducted by Edutest, an independent assessor.
-All applicants must sit this scholarship test and some will be invited to attend a subsequent formal interview.
+All applicants are required to sit this scholarship test and some will be invited to attend a subsequent formal interview.

 Academic Scholarships are offered for entry at Year 6, Year 7 and at Year 11.
 Scholarships offer rebates on tuition fees only of up to 50%.
 Scholarships are granted for the duration of the student's secondary education and are subject to the maintenance of excellent academic performance levels as well as contributing to the life of the School.
 Students may hold only one scholarship at any one time.